seek-oss/docker-ecr-publish-buildkite-plugin/README.md

 - `tags` (optional, array|string)

   Tags to push on all builds.
-These are listed _before_ the branch-specific `branch-tags` and `default-tags` properties in the resulting `docker build` command.

   Default: `$BUILDKITE_BUILD_NUMBER` (non-removable)